-First, if your house has flooded, there are steps to consider within the first 48 hours to help prevent further damage and minimize repair costs.
-For flooding safety tips, read our article on What to Do in Case of a Flood.
+Before making major decisions, there are important checklists to consider within the first 48 hours to help prevent further damage and to help minimize expensive repair costs.
+For extended safety tips regarding flooding, please check out our post on What to Do in Case of a Flood.

-- Call your insurance company right away.
-Take photos of ALL damage, inside and outside – regardless of how big or small the damage is.
+- Call your insurance company immediately.
+Take photos of all damage, inside and outside – regardless of how big or small the damage is.
 Be thorough in your documentation and take detailed notes for each photo taken.

 - Remove all fabric and water-holding items such as furniture, mattresses, clothing and bedding.
-Note that you should not throw these items away though, as adjusters will want to see photos and the actual items themselves.
+Note that you should not throw these items away though, as adjusters will want to see photos and possibly the actual items before discard.

-- Sometimes real wood floors can be salvaged after a flood if the water was removed quickly or receded.
-Try using a humidifier and keep it running until your floors are dry.
-This will not only help the floor, but it could help your walls and ceilings dry as well.
+- In many cases, real wood floors can be salvaged after a flood if the water was removed quickly or receded quickly.
+Consider using a humidifier and keep it running until your floors are dry.
+This will not only help the floors, but it will help your walls and ceilings dry as well.

 - Contrary to its name, drywall does not dry well.
-In most cases and depending on the amount of damage, parts of your drywall that was affected or submerged in the flooding will need to be cut out and replaced immediately to prevent mold.
+In most cases and depending on the amount of damage, parts of your drywall that was affected or submerged in the flooding will need to be cut out, removed, and replaced immediately to prevent mold infestation.

-- If the ceiling is plaster, it will be easier to save because it is an inorganic material and cannot grow mold.
-If it is sheetrock, the paper on the back can easily be a source for mold.
-It is better to replace it.
+- If you have a plaster ceiling, it may be salvageable because of its inorganic material and it’s resistance to grow mold.
+If it is drywall, the paper sealed on the back can easily be a breeding ground for mold.
+In some cases, it is better to replace it.

-- When it comes to furniture, if it’s wood, there is a good chance that it can be salvaged.
+- For furniture, in particular wood furniture, it may be salvaged.
 Waterlogged solid wood will dry in about four to six weeks.
-However, furniture that is created out of particle board, no matter how upscale, can most likely not be saved after sitting for a long period of time.
+However, furniture created from particle board, regardless of the sophisticated quality or value, can not be saved, especially after sitting in water for an extended amount of time.

-- For clothing affected by flood water, speed is essential in order to prevent mildew and fading garments.
+- For clothing affected by flood water, speedy drying and washing is essential in order to prevent mildew and fading garments.
 Try to avoid storing clothes in plastic bags as they need ventilation to air dry.

 - Leave shoes to air dry as heat from a dryer may cause them to shrink.

-- In order to avoid potential mold issues, it is crucial to begin to dry everything as fast as possible as mold only needs 48 hours to germinate.
-For serious flooding, use a fan or a dehumidifier to help remove water away from walls and floors (after you’ve consulted with your insurer).
-Clean surfaces with a non-ammonia detergent and or pine oil cleaner and use a 10% bleach solution for disinfecting (do not mix ammonia and bleach products, this is incredibly dangerous).
+- To avoid potential mold issues, it is crucial dry everything as fast as possible as mold only needs 48 hours to germinate.
+Use a fan and/or dehumidifier to help evaporate water from walls and floors (after you’ve consulted with your insurer).
+Clean surfaces with a non-ammonia detergent and/or pine oil cleaner and use a 10% bleach solution for disinfecting (DO NOT mix ammonia and bleach products – This is incredibly dangerous).
 Always test this solution on a small area of the item or area you’re cleaning to be sure it doesn’t cause staining or fading.
-Wear boots, rubber gloves and/or a mask during this process in order to ensure safety as mold can be harmful.
+Wear boots, rubber gloves and/or a mask during this process to ensure safety as mold can be harmful.

-- If your car has been damaged, contact your insurer as they can assist with things such as towing, repair, or rentals.
+- If your car has been damaged, contact your insurer as they can assist with arrangements such as towing, repair, or rentals.

 - Before handling any flood damaged materials or items, make sure to wear industrial-quality gloves as sewage water may contain harmful materials and contaminate your belongings.
 For other safety tips regarding flooding, please check out our post on What to Do in Case of a Flood.

 Repair Water Damaged Areas

 If you are considering to sell a water damaged house, signs of previous water damage may scare buyers from purchasing your house.
-Even with all the necessary repairs, if you do not repair the damage, buyers will assume the worst.
-They will fear what they can’t see.
-Because buyers entering the transaction with a greater amount of negative baggage and thus risk, it will be difficult to break through the assumptions to show that the home is worth a higher value.
+Even with all the necessary repairs, if you do not repair the underline damage, buyers will assume the worst of what they can’t see.
+Because your buyers are entering the transaction sell of your house with thoughts of flood damage and risk, it will be difficult for them to see your house’s higher value.

-In addition to replacing drywall and flooring where needed, consider painting everything white or beige before you sell your house.
-Not only do neutral colors appeal to buyers because they can better imagine how they would sue the space, but it will also make the interiors look clean and fresh.
+In addition to replacing drywall and flooring where needed, repaint your walls to white or beige hues before you sell your house.
+Not only do neutral colors appeal to buyers because they can better imagine how they would use the space, but it will also make the interiors look clean and fresh.
 Your goal should be to make the space look as pristine as possible, to assuage any fears regarding water damage and past flooding.
 Water damage can be intrusive and intense, but it’s not impossible to fix.

 Hire An Inspector to Comfort Buyers